coleifer/huey/docs/troubleshooting.rst

     that they are not being loaded, in which case you will see :py:class:`QueueException` "XXX not found in TaskRegistry" errors.

-"QueueException: XXX not found in CommandRegistry" in log file
+"QueueException: XXX not found in TaskRegistry" in log file
     Exception occurs when a task is called by a task producer, but is not imported by the consumer.
 To fix this, ensure that by loading the :py:class:`Huey` object, you also import any decorated functions as well.